-Add virtual host: Click to add a new virtual host.

-Enabled: Select to use this virtual host.

-Server name: Enter the name of the server.
-Only use numbers 0-9, letters A-Z, and hyphen (-).

-Port: Enter the port the server is connected to.

-Type: Select the type of authentication to use.
-Select between Basic, Digest, and Open ID.
+Add virtual host: Click to add a new virtual host.Enabled: Select the server.
+Only use numbers 0-9, letters A-Z, and hyphen (-).Port: Enter of authentication to use.
+Select between Basic , Digest , and Open ID .
 Update: Update the virtual host.
 Delete: Delete the virtual host.

-Disabled: The server is disabled.
+Disabled: The server is disabled. • The context menu contains: